 Evaluating rational and irrational fears.

 Many older people fear they are going broke even when they are financially comfortable.
 For instance, they might say they can’t afford care, or whatever it is.
-It will be easier to figure out what is real when you understand their fiscal situation.
+It will be easier to figure out what is real when you understand their their finances.